Mainz 05 Football School Charms P'Harcourt - THISDAYLIVE

 Football enthusiasts were treated to amazing display of good football artistry at the FSV Mainz 05 Football Camp that held at the Shell Club in Rumukurushe, Port Harcourt recently.

-The camp powered by Vandyke Football Club and hosted by the PENGASSAN Shell branch and ran from August 26 through September 06 in the Garden City.
+The camp powered by Vandyke Football Club and hosted by the PENGASSAN Shell branch ran from August 26 through September 6 in the Garden City.

 Mainz 05 coaches, Robin Hassenclever and Philipp Weber led the drills ably supported by Vandyke FC coaches Blessing Harrison and Sunny Gershon Ejekwu.